 With over 182 million people, Nigeria is the most populated country in Africa and the seventh largest in the world.
 The annual growth rate of the population is approximately 2.7 per cent, and more than half the population are under 30 years of age.

 Nigeria is the 10th largest producer of crude oil in the world and achieved lower-middle-income status in 2014.
-However, the activities of the Boko Haram insurgency in its Northeast region have displaced 1.8 million people and left another 4.7 million in need of emergency food assistance in Borno, Adamawa, and Yobe states.
+However, conflict in its Northeast region has displaced 1.92 million people and left another 7.7 million in need of humanitarian assistance in Borno, Adamawa, and Yobe states.
 Three million of them are in Borno State, the epicenter of the insurgency.

 The country’s human development indicators are poor.
 Persistent poverty affects more than half the population, most severely in the Northeast and Northwest regions.
 In addition, Nigeria is also subject to periodic droughts and floods; this has had an adverse impact on agricultural output and increased the vulnerability of populations, especially in rural areas.

 Around 110 million Nigerians, representing over 60 percent of the total population, live below the poverty line.
 Primary school enrolment rates are estimated at 70 percent for boys and 60 percent for girls.